 This will not help your fear of driving.
 At The April Center we have tools and strategies designed to help you learn to drive on your own.
-We do this gradually and do not throw you in the proverbial deep end.
+We do this gradually and do not throw you in the proverbial deep end (that's called flooding therapy).
 Our work is done at the pace you desire.

 2. Drive under the speed limit

 Driving under the speed limit is not a helpful ongoing strategy.
 If it’s homework designed to start slow and build, so that you’re eventually facing the speed limit you fear, it could have benefit.
 However, to overcome fear of driving one must at least drive the speed limit on the highway and freeway.
 There are tools and strategies that can help the driving anxiety sufferer achieve this.
 Again, the proper help is what is required.

 3. Only stay in the right lane on the highway or freeway: